 b.
 Seedings - In the event of a team dropping out of the Met NY Championship playoffs the seedings will be adjusted to reflect the regular season standings without that team, and the playoff will be adjusted accordingly.
 If there is insufficient time to do this, as determined by the commissioner, then the seedings shall remain as originally earned and a bye awarded to the team without a game or the top seeded team.

 a.
-The schedule is compiled by the commissioner and distributed to the colleges, the and the referee's society.
+The schedule is compiled by the commissioner and distributed to the colleges and the referee's society.
 Every attempt is made to be fair and equitable with regard to when and where teams play.
 Where possible the venue is switched from the year before, however, this is not always the case.
 An attempt is made to schedule colleges that have one coach for their men's and women's programs so that the coach can see both teams.

 Special circumstances are also considered, for example, in the past USMMA Men were not allowed off campus prior to third week in September and have a special leave Columbus Day weekend for their student body, so accommodation was made where possible.
 Clubs may request special circumstances to be taken into consideration.
 There is no guarantee that the request will be honored but an effort will be made on a first come first served basis.